 Silvana Dushku worked as an English language faculty and teacher trainer in Europe for eight years.
 She obtained an M.A. degree in TESL and a Ph.D. in Education/SLATE at the University of Illinois at Urbana-Champaign.
 For about two decades, she has been involved in English language teaching at all levels, IEP administration, curriculum development, and teacher training.
 She has studied seven foreign languages, as language learning is her passion.
 She has a strong interest in teaching and researching vocabulary and spoken English, teacher professionalization, applied corpus linguistics, and blended learning.

 Joanne is the Program Manager of the CLP and the TESOL Certificate Program.
-She has a B.A. in Communication and Philosophy from Rutgers University and is currently enrolled in Adult Learning and Leadership graduate program from Teachers College.
+She has a B.A. in Communication and Philosophy from Rutgers University and is currently enrolled in Instructional Technology and Media graduate program from Teachers College.

 Elizabeth Reddington is a doctoral student in Applied Linguistics at Teachers College, Columbia University, where she also earned her M.A.